albar965/littlenavmap-manual/en/MENUS.md

 The statusbar at the bottom of the main window shows various indications (from left to right):

 * Last action or quick help explaining a menu item or toolbar button.
 * Connection status for a local or remote connection.
-The tooltip provides more detail about the status, like the hostname for remote connections.
+The tooltip provides more detail about the status, like the host name for remote connections.
   * `Connecting...`: The program is trying to establish a connection which was initiated either manually or automatically.
   * `Connected`: A connection was established.
   * `Disconnected`: The simulator or _Little Navconnect_ exited.